eaturheart2207/Cubeplayer/README.md

-#WARNING

-#ПРЕДУПРЕЖДЕНИЕ

-INSTALLATION SCRIPTS ARE STILL IN DEVELOPMENT.
-WE STRONGLY REQUEST YOU LAUNCH THEM VIA A PYTHON FILE.

-INSTALLATION SCRIPTS ARE STILL IN DEVELOPMENT.
-WE STRONGLY REQUEST YOU LAUNCH THEM VIA A PYTHON FILE.

 # cubeplayer

 `cubeplayer` is a lightweight terminal music player that plays local audio files directly from the command line.
 It focuses on simplicity and a clean user experience, providing basic playback controls without unnecessary complexity.
 Great for quick listening sessions when you don’t want to open a full GUI player.